gardener/etcd-backup-restore/README.md

 #### Installing `gcloud` SDK (Optional)

-In case you have to create a new release or a new hotfix of the Gardener you have to push the resulting Docker image into a Docker registry.
+In case you have to create a new release or a new hotfix, you have to push the resulting Docker image into a Docker registry.
 Currently, we are using the Google Container Registry (this could change in the future).
 Please follow the official [installation instructions from Google](https://cloud.google.com/sdk/downloads).

 ### Installing `Docker` (Optional)
-In case you want to build Docker images for the Machine Controller Manager you have to install Docker itself.
+In case you want to build Docker images, you have to install Docker itself.
 We recommend using [Docker for Mac OS X](https://docs.docker.com/docker-for-mac/) which can be downloaded from [here](https://download.docker.com/mac/stable/Docker.dmg).

 ### Build